 When the guy didn’t text back, I wasn’t sad because I missed him.
 Our first date involved polite smiles.
 We pretended to respect each other’s opinions: Tate Modern housing the same talent as Tate Britain?
 I had to cinch my teeth at this poor view.

 It was all power.
 When he chose not to respond – he won match point.
 I was a defeated country; a girl who’d received nothing from her gamble.
-He lazily fucked me twice, came twice, then moved on to new bets.
+He lazily had sex with me, came, and then moved on to new bets.

 We sexually connected with imbalance – my body needlessly suffered.
 He’s not a lover I put first – we meant nothing.
 And that I regret.
 Giving up my tokens and not receiving a prize.

 Published on Refinery29, a study at the Norwegian University of Science and Technology and the University of Texas, reveals women who initiate sex tend to feel less regret.
 Researchers believe this may be due to sexual confidence, as well as them having full control to make their own decision.
 For men, the study suggests they rarely regret casual sex, regardless if they initiated it or not.

 While Mr. vanish (man who stopped replying) remains a bad memory, my first date sex involves no regrets.
 I decided I wanted it to happen, and I took the lead, to ensure my satisfaction.
 I felt like Samantha Jones – I ordered my self-pleasure and didn’t let a guy take the whole delivery.

 How do we stop dealing with regret after sex?